tbrink0/yadl/README.md

 This is the class that every element you create, select, or wrap with yadl takes on.

 Constructor
- - `yadl.Element(type, doc)` - Creates a new yadl.Element with the given type (or tag name), which is passed directly to `document.createElement()`, and parent document.
+ - `yadl.Element(type, doc)` - Creates a new yadl.Element with the given type and parent document.
+The type argument is parsed for tagname, id, and classes, so you can pass in things like `'#main.class'` and `'button.some-class'`.
+If the tag is omitted, a div will be used.
 Generally you shouldn't need to use this constructor directly; `yadl.create()` is simpler and takes care of the document for you.

 Properties: